Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Overhauled and reorganized the Weapons class.
 Added LongWeapon and PiercingWeapon subclasses.
 - Implemented Bo Staff
 - Corrected error in enemy knockback revealed by the Bo Staff (enemies would be knocked on top of the player because it only took player's facing direction into consideration)
+- Implemented Nunchuks.
+Need some identification that enemies have been stunned.